Singapore expected to order F-35 fighter jets soon - sources

 Due to the city-state's small size and limited air space, its air force trains its fighter pilots in the United States and its helicopter pilots in Australia.

-Singapore was the world's fifth-largest importer of conventional weapons in 2008-2012, at four percent of the global total, trailing India, China, Pakistan and South Korea, the Stockholm International Peace Research Institute says.
+Singapore was the world's fifth-largest importer of conventional weapons in 2008-2012, at 4 percent of the global total, trailing India, China, Pakistan and South Korea, the Stockholm International Peace Research Institute says.